keithledgerwood/WICLab-guide/05-governance.md

 For the purposes of this lab, we decided to assign the Okta tenant administrator ( You ) to be the certifier of this particular campaign.
 However, you will need to access the **Okta Access Certification Reviews** app from your End User Dashboard.

-### Review the Access Certification Campaign

-1. In the Okta Admin Console, click on the *waffle icon* in the top right corner, and select  **My end user dashboard**, by clicking on the **Drop down menu** in the top right corner and click on **My End User Dashboard**
-2. In the End User Dashboard, launch the **Okta Access Certification Reviews** app.
+1. In the Okta admin's End User Dashboard, launch the **Okta Access Certification Reviews** app.
-3. Click on the **Title Change** to see an overview of the campaign.
+2. Click on the **Title Change** to see an overview of the campaign.

-4. You will see all applications assigned to this user.
+3. You will see all applications assigned to this user.

 > For each item, you have three options as a reviewer: Approve (leave the access as is), Revoke (remove access or flag for it to be removed), or Reassign (to another Okta user).
 You will see the icons or icons and words depending on the screen resolution.